jamesdanielwhitford/replit.github.io/programming-ide/configuring-repl.md

 # Configuring a Repl

-A file named `.replit` can be added to any repl in order to customize the behavior of the repl.
+A file named `.replit` can be added to or edited in any repl in order to customize the behavior of the repl.
 Used in combination with [nix](/programming-ide/getting-started-nix) for installed linux packages, the sky is the limit!

+Many repls are preconfigured with a `.replit` file which can be found by clicking the three dot menu in the file tree and selecting `Show hidden files`.

 Written in [toml](https://github.com/toml-lang/toml), a `.replit` file looks something like:

 ```toml
 # The command that is executed when the run button is clicked.